-Joel Salatin is a farmer and owner of Polyface Farms in the Shenandoah Valley of Virginia.
+Joel Salatin is a farmer and the owner of Polyface Farms in the Shenandoah Valley of Virginia.
 Polyface is 450 acres mixed forest and open grazing land with a biodiverse livestock and soil management program.
-Polyface provides food directly to 7000 families and 50 restaurants within a four hour radius of the farm and has been featured in Michael Pollan’s The Omnivore’s Dilemma and the movie Food Inc.
+They provide food directly to 7000 families and 50 restaurants within a four hour radius of the farm.
+And, they’ve been featured in Michael Pollan’s The Omnivore’s Dilemma and the movie Food Inc.

-This blog is what I was able to glean from the workshop including a short history of Polyface farm, the group’s brainstorming session of why people want to farm, the pros and cons, application of business principles and lots of examples of how aggregate food systems could replace our current industrialized mega grocery supply structures.
-Salatin actually predicts the day when the middle man could be eliminated and all our fresh food could come directly to your doorstep via farming distribution cohorts.
-Intrigued?
-Please read on with my apologies for any mistakes.
-I’m sure they’re from my note-taking and not Salatin’s depth of knowledge.
+This blog includes a short history of Polyface farm, the workshop group’s brainstorming session of why people want to farm, the pros and cons of doing so, a description of how to apply business principles to farming and lots of examples of how aggregate food systems could replace our current industrialized mega grocery supply structures.
+Salatin predicts the day when the middle man could be eliminated and all our fresh food could come directly to our doorstep via farming distribution cohorts.

 Here and There, Can and Can’t – Brainstorming a better vision of farming

 A little background

 If people sign up for a workshop, you might assume that they are coming with an open mind and willingness to try new things.
 Salatin’s experience is that people (maybe especially farmers) have a tendency to listen to good ideas and say, that’s great for you over there in Virginia but I can’t do it here because it’s too (insert your excuse – rainy, dry, hot, cold).
 He says despite excuses of why we can’t, we really can farm just about anywhere and make a good living too.